angular/angular/aio/content/guide/architecture-services.md

    Registering the provider in the `@Injectable()` metadata also allows Angular to optimize an app by removing the service from the compiled app if it isn't used.

 * When you register a provider with a [specific NgModule](guide/architecture-modules), the same instance of a service is available to all components in that NgModule.
-To register at this level, use the `providers` property of the `@NgModule()` decorator,
+To register at this level, use the `providers` property of the `@NgModule()` decorator.

    ```
    @NgModule({